-Analysis: Expert Witness - the Member is using the Member's specialised knowledge derived from the Member's training, study or experience in accounting to provide assistance to the Court through the provision of written and/or oral evidence.
+Analysis: Expert Witness Service - the Member is using the Member's specialised knowledge derived from the Member's training, study or experience in accounting to provide assistance to the Court through the provision of written and/or oral evidence.
 It is not lay evidence as the Member is expressing opinions on a matter in which the Member has specialised knowledge derived from the Member's specialist training, knowledge and experience.

-Example 6 Member employed by/engaged by a law enforcement/regulatory body to provide a summary of complex transactions for Proceedings
+Example 6 Member employed by/engaged by a law enforcement/regulatory body to provide an analysis of complex transactions for Proceedings

-Facts: The Member is employed by a law enforcement/regulatory body and has been asked to prepare a chart or summary that summarises a number of complex transactions and related accounting journals and ledger entries.
-The chart or summary will be produced by the Member in Court in relation to legal action that has been commenced by the law enforcement/regulatory body.
-The chart or summary is likely to aid the comprehension of material that is to be produced for the Court.
-The Member offers no opinions in the chart or summary that has been prepared.
+Facts: The Member is employed by a law enforcement/regulatory body and has been asked to analyse and prepare a chart or document that sets out an analysis of a number of complex transactions and related accounting journals and ledger entries.
+The chart or document will be produced by the Member in Court in relation to legal action that has been commenced by the law enforcement/regulatory body.
+The chart or document is likely to aid the comprehension of material that is to be produced for the Court.
+The Member offers no opinions in the chart or document that has been prepared.

-Analysis: Expert Witness - the Member is using the Member's specialised knowledge derived from the Member's training, study or experience in accounting to provide assistance to the Court, through the chart/summary of transactions.
+Analysis: Expert Witness Service - the Member is using the Member's specialised knowledge derived from the Member's training, study or experience in accounting to provide assistance to the Court, through the preparation and presentation of the chart/document setting out the Member's analysis of the transactions.
 As it is not lay evidence (i.e. the Member is not simply describing what the Member observed or did), it is considered expert evidence (even though it may not involve the expression of opinions).

-Example 7 Member employed by/engaged by a law enforcement/regulatory body to provide a summary of a flow of funds for Proceedings
+Example 7 Member employed by/engaged by a law enforcement/regulatory body to provide a summary of transactions for Proceedings

-Facts: The Member is employed by a law enforcement/regulatory body and has been asked to prepare a chart or summary that summarises the flow of funds/money through various bank accounts and trace the use of these funds/money.
+Facts: The Member is employed by a law enforcement/regulatory body and has been asked to prepare a chart or summary that summarises transactions from various bank accounts.
 The chart or summary will be produced by the Member in Court in relation to legal action that has been commenced by the law enforcement/regulatory body.
-The chart or summary is likely to aid the comprehension of material that is to be produced for the Court.
+The chart or summary is intended to be used to present evidence of the bank documents used to prepare the chart or summary, to the Court pursuant to section 50 of the Evidence Act 1995 (Cth) (the Act).
 The Member offers no opinions in the chart or summary.